jbrowninteractive/code-sample-pela-design/readme.md

 ## Description ##

 Sample of code written for a Baltimore based landscape architecture company.
 The site includes a reponsive front-end with Jade, custom CMS with social networking verification, node.js/express backend-end, MongoDB storage.
-The site is hosted on a AWS EC2 instance and pushed using some small bash scripts you can find in the tools directory.
+The site is hosted on an AWS EC2 instance and pushed using some small bash scripts you can find in the tools directory.

 ## Role ##